Quantum Walks on Simplicial Complexes and Harmonic Homology: Application to Topological Data Analysis with Superpolynomial Speedups: Introduction

-\begin{itemize} \item \textbf{Normalized Betti number estimation:} First, we show that we can efficiently estimate the normalized $k$-Betti numbers of clique complexes of arbitrary dimensions based on harmonic quantum walks if we can sample from the uniform distribution of $k$-simplices and the combinatorial Laplacian has an inverse-polynomial spectral gap (Theorem~\ref{thm:Betti_numbers}). \item \textbf{Normalized persistent Betti number estimation:} Second, we show that we can efficiently estimate the normalized $k$-persistent Betti numbers of clique complexes combining up quantum walks and down quantum walks (Theorem~\ref{thm:persisntent_Betti_numbers}). \item \textbf{Verification of the promise clique homology problem:} Third, we show we can efficiently verify the promise clique homology problem of~\cite{king2023promise} i.e., we can efficiently verify if a state sent from the prover is in the harmonic homology group or not (Theorem~\ref{thm:promise_clique_homology}). \end{itemize} {The first two applications are motivated by TDA.
-The third application is motivated by potentially providing new interactive protocols based on quantum walks such as the verification of quantum computing.} These results also open the possibility of demonstrating superpolynomial speedup using quantum walks for practical problems on simplicial complexes.
+\begin{itemize} \item \textbf{Normalized Betti number estimation:} First, we show that we can efficiently estimate the normalized $k$-Betti numbers of clique complexes of arbitrary dimensions based on harmonic quantum walks if we can sample from the uniform distribution of $k$-simplices and the combinatorial Laplacian has an inverse-polynomial spectral gap (Theorem~\ref{thm:Betti_numbers}). \item \textbf{Normalized persistent Betti number estimation:} Second, we show that we can efficiently estimate the normalized $k$-persistent Betti numbers of clique complexes combining up quantum walks and down quantum walks (Theorem~\ref{thm:persisntent_Betti_numbers}). \item {\textbf{High-Dimensional Discrete Dirichlet Problem (HDDP):} Third, we apply our quantum walk framework to the HDDP~\cite{rosenthal2014simplicial}, a higher-dimensional generalization of the discrete Dirichlet problem from graphs to simplicial complexes.
+Given a partition of $k$-simplices into boundary and interior, and a boundary cochain, we construct a quantum algorithm that outputs a $k$-cochain satisfying the Dirichlet condition (Theorem~\ref{thm:dirichlet}). } \item \textbf{Verification of the promise clique homology problem:} Fourth, we show we can efficiently verify the promise clique homology problem of~\cite{king2023promise} i.e., we can efficiently verify if a state sent from the prover is in the harmonic homology group or not (Theorem~\ref{thm:promise_clique_homology}). \end{itemize} {The first two applications are motivated by TDA. {The HDDP arises naturally in the study of harmonic $k$-forms with prescribed boundary conditions, connecting spectral geometry, Hodge theory, and combinatorial topology, and has many potential applications in higher-order networks.
+As far as we know, our algorithm is the first quantum algorithm for HDDP.} The fourth application is motivated by potentially providing new interactive protocols based on quantum walks such as the verification of quantum computing.} These results also open the possibility of demonstrating superpolynomial speedup using quantum walks for practical problems on simplicial complexes.
 We discuss the computational complexity of the problems in our applications in Section~\ref{sec:related_works} and discuss why these problems might not be tractable for classical algorithms.
 Notably, unlike the previous superpolynomial speedup results of quantum walks for graph problems~\cite{childs2003exponential,balasubramanian2023exponential,jeffery2023multidimensional}, our superpolynomial speedup result does not rely on the query access to exponentially large matrices.
 This is because clique complexes can be described with graphs and we can efficiently construct quantum walk unitaries clique complexes from the graph adjacency matrices.
 As far as we know, this is the first example of superpolynomial speedup for graph or topological problems in the computational time rather than the query complexity based on quantum walks. {We expect that our quantum walks on simplicial complexes will find more applications in high-dimensional signal processing and machine learning tasks as is in the case for the random walks on simplicial complexes in constant dimensions.}